 Welcome to Sacred Heart University's Dr. Susan L. Davis, R.N., & Richard J. Henley College of Nursing (DHCON)!
-We are delighted you have chosen to join our community of students, faculty and alumni.
+We are delighted you have chosen to join our community of students, faculty, and alumni.
 Together we will create a vibrant community of learners, teachers, and scholars to prepare nurses for all aspects of professional practice in an ever-changing and challenging world of health care.

 The DHCON is committed to the success of each student.
-Your academic advisor, course and clinical faculty will be partners in your academic journey, so please always ask for the guidance and support you need.
+Your academic advisor, course, and clinical faculty will be partners in your academic journey, so please always ask for the guidance and support you need.

-The DHCON Nursing Student Guide is the official student handbook and provides essential DHCON policies and procedures for academic progression and graduation.
-This guide is intended to supplement the University Catalog and provide information specific to your nursing program.
-All students are expected to review and abide by the current DHCON Nursing Student Guide found on the Sacred Heart University website.
+The Nursing Student Guide is the official student handbook and provides essential DHCON policies and procedures for academic progression and graduation.
+This guide is intended to supplement the University Catalog and provide information specific to the nursing programs.
+All students are expected to review and abide by the current Nursing Student Guide found on the Sacred Heart University website.

 Please be sure to read this document and use it as a reference during the school year.
-If policies and/or procedures change during the academic year, they will be posted on the DHCON website and sent via email to your official Sacred Heart University email.
+If policies and/or procedures change during the academic year, they will be posted on the DHCON website and via student Sacred Heart University email.